clasen/Shotx/README.md

 - **Room Support**: Join/leave rooms with automatic message persistence for offline clients.
 - **Custom Message Handlers**: Register specific handlers for different message types.
 - **Asynchronous Authentication**: Use async functions to validate tokens and authorize connections.
 - **Message Persistence**: Offline messages are queued and delivered when clients reconnect.
+In browser environments, messages are persisted using IndexedDB for durability across page reloads.

 ## Usage